-STEP 3 Use a ricer, potato masher, or a fork to mash in a large bowl.
+STEP 3 For best results, use a ricer or potato masher, but a fork will work as well to mash the cooked sweet potatoes in a large bowl.

-STEP 5 In a medium-size shallow baking dish, spread in this mix into the bottom of a buttered dish.
+STEP 5 In a medium-size shallow prepared baking dish, pour mixture and spread the layer of creamy sweet potatoes into the bottom of a buttered large quart dish.

-STEP 1-3 Mix brown sugar, flour, chopped pecans, and melted butter in a bowl and set aside.
+STEP 1-3 In a small bowl, mix brown sugar, flour, chopped pecans, and melted butter in a bowl and set aside.

-STEP 4 Sprinkle crust mix evenly on top of the mashed sweet potato mix.
+STEP 4 Sprinkle the streusel crumble evenly on top of the sweet potatoes.

-Bake for 45 minutes at 350 degrees, until the top is golden brown.
+Bake for 45 minutes at 350 degrees in a preheated oven, until the top is golden brown.
 Serve warm.

 Sweet Potato Casserole FAQs

 Yes, however, it needs to be cooked first.
 The best way to freeze either as a whole or a leftover portion of sweet potato casserole is to cool it to room temperature, then use an airtight sealed container.
 When ready to eat, defrost overnight in the refrigerator, and rewarm in the oven.
 Best if eaten within two months of freezing.